Online gaming: tips for playing safe

 Listen to yourself

-People online can sometimes ask us to do things that we don't want to do.
+People online sometimes ask us to do things that we don't want to do.
 Listen to yourself and trust your gut instincts before taking the next step.

 Gamers to look out for